pk13182/Catalyst-Preparation-Report/README.md

 - Studied the **steam reforming reaction** for producing **99.9% pure hydrogen**.
 - Prepared **Cu–Fe/Al₂O₃ catalysts** using the **dry impregnation method**.
 - Gained **hands-on experience in catalyst loading** and reactor operations.

----

- This repository is dedicated to hosting the final project report for academic and professional reference.